Hampshire football coach Alfie Morel jailed for child sex attacks

 - Published

-A football coach who sexually abused children after "obsessively" messaging them on social media has been jailed for 16 years.
+A football coach who sexually abused boys after grooming them through online gaming and relentless social media messages has been jailed for 16 years.

 Alfie Morel, 24, from Hampshire, was found guilty of eight offences in January, including attempted rape.